DmitriyEshenko/accel-ppp-docs/shaper.rst

 **vendor=name**
   By default is not defined.

-  Specifies vendor name for works for support other vendor attributes like *Cisco-AVPair* or *Mikrotik*.
+    Specifies vendor name  for support attributes of other vendors like *Cisco-AVPair* or *Mikrotik*.

 Example for Cisco: